kube-logging/logging-operator/images/config-reloader/README.md

 # Kubernetes Config (ConfigMap and Secret) Reloader

-This progect - based on <https://github.com/jimmidyson/configmap-reload> and <https://github.com/prometheus-operator/prometheus-operator/pkgs/container/prometheus-config-reloader>
+This project - based on <https://github.com/jimmidyson/configmap-reload> and <https://github.com/prometheus-operator/prometheus-operator/pkgs/container/prometheus-config-reloader>

 **config-reloader** is a simple binary to trigger a reload when Kubernetes ConfigMaps or Secrets are updated.
 It watches mounted volume dirs and notifies the target process changed files on dirs.